 - Speak to the director of nursing or the nursing home administrator

-- If your issues haven’t been addressed contact the Department of Aging
+- If your issues remain unaddressed, contact the Department of Aging

 Equally important, the Older Adults Protective Services Act (OAPSA) mandates reporting requirements for suspected abuse.
-Employees or administrators suspecting must report the abuse to the local Area Agency on Aging and licensing agencies.
-In instances where the suspected abuse is of a sexual nature, physical injury, bodily injury or suspicious death, additional reporting is required to the Department of Aging as well as local law enforcement.
+Consequently, employees or administrators must report the abuse to the local Area Agency on Aging and licensing agencies.
+Moreover, in instances where the alleged abuse is sexual, physical injury, bodily injury, or suspicious death, the Department of Aging and local law enforcement require additional reporting.

 Our nursing home abuse lawyers have the experience and knowledge to handle your personal injury claims, including nursing home abuse.
-We provide the legal counsel to not only protect your loved ones but also may help them get monetary closure to their case.
+As a result, we provide the legal counsel to protect your loved ones and help them get financial closure to their case.

 When you work with our personal injury lawyers on a nursing home abuse claim, we'll assess the victim's history, mental and physical capacities, and overall circumstances related to abuse allegations.
-We'll also assess the case using these legal requirements:
+Plus, we'll evaluate the case using these legal requirements:

 - A legal contract existed binding the nursing home to care for your loved one

-- The abuse is a direct result of the acts and legal action is related to the cause.
+- The abuse directly results from the acts, and legal action is related to the cause.

 Our personal injury lawyers have families, too.
-They understand and want to make sure that appropriate care is reinstated as well as getting compensatory damages.
-We’re also ready to pursue your case diligently to get you monies for any personal injuries your loved one has suffered.
-Talk with one of our nursing home abuse lawyers at our Norristown or Doylestown personal injury law firm.
+As a result, they understand and want to ensure that residents get appropriate care and compensatory damages if justified.
+If you have a loved one suffering from abuse, we'll pursue your case diligently to award you for those personal injuries.
+So talk with one of our nursing home abuse lawyers at our Norristown or Doylestown personal injury firm.